What is Geo-Targeting ?

-Geo-targeting is a tool provided with your Web-Stat account that allows you to automatically adapt and customize your web site's content to a visitor's geographical location ; there are many reasons why you might want to do this :
+Geo-customizing is a tool provided with your Web-Stat account that allows you to automatically adapt and customize your web site's content to a visitor's geographical location ; there are many reasons why you might want to do this:

-Here is what one of our clients had to say about Web-Stat Geo-targeting :
+Here is what one of our clients had to say about Web-Stat Geo-customizing:

 Thanks for your help on this.
 With the script you supplied I was able simply block the countries that I did not want to access my site.
 Since my site deals with camping and PopUp Campers, I blocked all countries that would not deal in those activities.
 I put up a nice screen that simply said “you can not access this site from your location”.
 This has blocked 90% of the spammer.